alexiscenriquez/CIS4339groupproject/README.md

 ### 2.1 For Local Deployments
  1) Insert data into the database

- 2) To gain access to the database, a .env file is required containing the DATABASE_URL
+ 2) To gain access to the database, an .env file is required containing the DATABASE_URL string

 ### 2.2 How to Initialize the Backend